dcmcshan/Atma/README.md

 - **Meditation & Ritual**: Enchanted audio ecosystems for wellness spaces
 - **Interactive Installations**: Sound that responds to movement and proximity

+## 💳 Stripe Payment Integration

+This landing page includes Stripe payment integration for pre-orders.
+See [STRIPE_SETUP.md](STRIPE_SETUP.md) for complete setup instructions.

+**Quick Setup:**
+1. Get your Stripe keys from [Stripe Dashboard](https://dashboard.stripe.com/apikeys)
+2. Update `config.js` with your publishable key
+3. Create a Product/Price in Stripe and update the price ID
+4. Deploy backend API (see `api/` folder for examples)
+5. Set environment variables for secret key

 ## 🚀 Getting Started

 ### Website Setup